Lgcsimoes/tce_sp/README.md

 ## TCE-SP_Despesas_EDA_2017.ipynb

 Data from TCE-SP database is analyzed in this notebook only with respect to spending values separated by city and primary category, non-dimensionalized by each city population.
 Similar categories were grouped in order to make the analysis easier.
+Only 167 cities were considered (from a total of 645 cities), excluding the São Paulo city, as well as cities with less than 40,000 inhabitants.

 A boxplot analysis shows that administration, education and health are the highest per capita spending categories, followed by social security, social assistance, culture and public security, in descending order.
 The plot also presents a very large variation in spending per capita between cities.

 ![Boxplots for reduced TCE-SP database](notebooks/images/tce_40kCities2017_boxplot.png)